snmahsa/snmahsa/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning  in the field of machine vision, computer vision and deep learning
 - 🔭 My goal is to use my knowledge to make people's lives easier or solve their problems
-- 💬 Ask me about DIP
+- 💬 Ask me about DIP, ML and DL
 - 📫 How to reach me : Scan the following QRcode
 <p align="left">
 <img src="https://github.com/snmahsa/myrep/blob/b08a8a476cda4dd3b18ebd67b4e841dc23064d34/qr%20mahsa%20sanaei.jpg" alt="c" width="120" height="120"/>